-According to the National Institute of Health, nearly one third of those who suffer with Major Depressive Disorder also have a problem with alcohol.
+According to the National Institute of Health, nearly one-third of those who suffer from Major Depressive Disorder also have a problem with alcohol.
 Those who are depressed and abusing alcohol are also more at risk for suicidal thoughts or actions.

-If you have been struggling with alcohol and depression problems, we can help.
-Call Alcohol Treatment Centers Little Rock now at (501) 708-2757 to discuss your mental health and addiction treatment options.
+If you have been struggling with alcohol and depression in Little Rock, there is help.
+Call Alcohol Treatment Centers Little Rock now at (877) 804-1531 to discuss your mental health and addiction treatment options.

 Prescription drug abuse and alcohol can be a deadly combination.
 The effects of the antidepressant can be inhibited by the drink.
 When mixed, these two substances can cause drowsiness, impaired coordination, increased blood pressure, which could lead to stroke.